FlickerNiko/SAC-QMIX/README.md

 # SAC-QMIX

 Algorithm that applies SAC to QMIX for Multi-Agent Reinforcement Learning.
-Watch the [demo](https://youtu.be/T0t-d1e7IkE).
+Watch the [demo](https://youtu.be/T0t-d1e7IkE) here.

 ## Requirements